rodrigocso/springboot-groceries-api/readme.md

 * Ample automated testing (> 90% code coverage)

 ## Application ##
-This application will serve as the backend for a groceries price tracking app to be created using Angular.
+This application serves as the backend for [Groceries Tracker](https://github.com/rodrigocso/groceries-tracker).
 At the moment, the entities are:
 * **Store** (name and location)
 * **Brand** (name)
 * **Product** (name and **Brand**)